-The hospital let us down, I didn’t want the vaginal birth after cesarian (VBAC) as I knew something was wrong but nobody listened to me and I was right, look what happened to my baby.
+The hospital clearly failed us, I didn’t want the vaginal birth after cesarian (VBAC) as I knew something was wrong but nobody listened to me, and I was right, look what happened to my baby.

 Throughout the pregnancy, everything was fine, had no problems.

 I found out at 20 weeks that we were having a little boy, we named him Thomas.

 I had Ellie by emergency C-section but opted for a VBAC with Thomas, and it was agreed that if they or I felt there was something wrong, or I couldn’t do it, they would take me straight to the theatre room which I was happy with.